Telefonica/opengateway-developers-website/catalog/devicestatus/devicestatus.md

 category: 66aa4f941e51e7000fa353ce
 ---

-> 📘 To try out our APIs, visit the [Sandbox](https://opengateway.telefonica.com/developer-hub/unirse).

 The standardised Device Status API provides the ability to check the roaming status of a given SIM-based device without identity theft or GPS.

 This solution allows you to control resource management during international roaming in a more secure way.

 ![DeviceStatus](https://github.com/Telefonica/opengateway-developers-website/raw/main/catalog/devicestatus/images/DeviceStatus.png)

+> 📘 Want to give it a try?
+> Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub) and gain access to our Sandbox.

 ## Overview of the Device Status API